haseeb-cb/fundamentals-of-gis/Content/4_theory.md

 Buffer analysis can be performed using GIS software, which provides tools and functions for creating buffers and analyzing the spatial relationships.
 The specific capabilities and options for buffer analysis may vary depending on the GIS software being used.

 ## Overlay analysis
-GIS overlay analysis, also known as spatial overlay analysis, is a technique used in Geographic Information Systems (GIS) to combine multiple spatial datasets to derive new information and gain insights about their spatial relationships.
+GIS overlay analysis, also known as spatial overlay analysis, is a technique used in GIS to combine multiple spatial datasets to derive new information and gain insights about their spatial relationships.
 Overlay analysis involves overlaying multiple layers or maps to create a composite map that integrates the attributes and geometry of the input datasets.

 The **overlay analysis process** involves the following steps: